-While you think because you win every game that you are doing what is best for kids, what you really are doing is hurting the game.
+While you think because you win every game that you are doing what is best for kids, what you really are doing hurts the game.

-When you have the same two players on the bench most games, other coaches are rotating all players so everyone plays an equal amount of games.
-Do you really think those two players will want to play next year?
+When you have the same two players on the bench most games, other coaches rotate all players, so everyone plays an equal number of games.
+Do you really think those players who sit on the bench will want to play next year?
 They signed up to play baseball, not to sit on the bench.

-When you have the same players play the same position every game, other coaches are rotating players so everyone gets to learn all the positions.
+When you have the same players play the same position every game, other coaches are rotating players, so everyone gets to learn all the positions.
 Do you really think 9-10 year old are experts in a certain position?
-Other coaches develop well-rounded players, ready to play any position, while you limit your player’s abilities with learning only one position.
+Other coaches develop well-rounded players, ready to play any position while you are limiting your players' abilities by learning only one position.

 When you scream out to players where to throw the ball, you have taken away their decision-making skills.
-While other coaches leave the decision making to their players, they are teaching them to learn from their own mistakes.
-Your players will always be reliant on coaches orders, while other players will learn to think for themselves.
+While other coaches leave the decision making to their players, they teach them to learn from their own mistakes.
+Your players will always be reliant on coaches' orders, while other players will learn to think for themselves.
 In the long run, the players who think for themselves will be much smarter players.

-When you walk around the ball field making negative comments about other players and teams, your players are watching you and learning this negative behavior.
+When you walk around the ball field, making negative comments about other players and teams, your players watch you and learn this negative behavior.
 While other coaches show respect towards other coaches and players, their players are learning sportsmanship.

-Although you are holding the trophy at the end of the season, ALL other players are holding the trophy of hard work, teamwork, grit, and the LOVE OF THE GAME!
+Although you are holding the trophy at the end of the season, ALL other players hold the trophy of hard work, teamwork, grit, and the LOVE OF THE GAME!